Trovemaster/TROVE/docs/source/features.rst

 ``tm_cutoff`` sets the minimum intensity for removing states.
 This should ideally by set to as low a value as possible and will depend on practical considerations such as computing time and memory. ``tm_enermin`` is the minimum energy in wavenumbers for which pruning will occur.
-In this example, all states below 8000 cm:sup:`-1` will be included in the basis set regardless of intensity.
+In this example, all states below 8000 cm\ :sup:`-1` will be included in the basis set regardless of intensity.
 This value should be set as large as possible but will again be determined by practical considerations.